chevah/compat/README.rst

 https://github.com/chevah/simple-pam/tree/chevah-pam-test

 The accepted credentials are: pam_user/test-pass.
-`lp` account is used as it should be available as an OS account on all systems.
+`pam_user` account should be auto-created by the test runner.

 TODO